 With our partners at the Chicago Jobs Council and the Chicago Citywide Literacy Coalition, WE lead the Pathways to Careers Network—an initiative that drives college and career success for adult learners by sharing strategies and information, and by advancing policies to help adult learners complete college.

-WE lead a consortium of 12 community-based organization in the Chicagoland area that offer Career Foundations to the people they serve, providing them with the information and support they need to get their programs off the ground, train instructors, recruit students, and transition those students into college.
+WE lead a consortium of community-based organizations in the Chicagoland area that offer Career Foundations to the people they serve, providing them with the information and support they need to get their programs off the ground, train instructors, recruit students, and transition those students into college.

 WE offer the bridge and Career Foundations lesson plans we’ve developed with City Colleges of Chicago free of charge to colleges and universities across the country.